 When you live in a cramped flat with no terrace, it's pretty hard to get in some serious exercise indoors.
 Loss of motivation, lack of space and noise pollution are just some of the drawbacks that force you to go outside to exercise.

-Whether we live in the city or the country, we all have a green space, a park or a multisport stadium close to home.
-That's all it takes to enjoy a sporting activity outdoors.
+Whether we live in the city or the countryside, we all have a green space, park or multi-sport stadium near our homes.
+That's all you need to enjoy outdoor sports.
 The benefits?
-Relax, connect with nature and get some exercise!
-Repeat the experience 3 or 4 times a week and you'll see changes in your mental state.
+You can relax, connect with nature and get some exercise!
+Repeat the experience three to four times a week and you'll see changes in your mental state.

 Walking